-Don’t forget to scroll down to the bottom of this post to download the Ten Creative Ways to End the Semester Resource Pack.
+Don’t forget to scroll down to the bottom of this post to download the Creative Ways to End the Semester Resource Pack.
+This is a post I first wrote a decade ago, when I was teaching middle school.
+Each year, I have revised it and updated it.

 Let’s just put it out there.
 December is exhausting for teachers.
 The days are shorter.
 The weather grows colder and (at least here in Oregon) wetter.
 Students are anxious — whether it’s a buzzing excitement for vacation or a sense of dread that some kids feel in homes that are unsafe during the holidays.